 Bumper ads are non-skippable and are charged per view like TrueView ads.
 They are limited to 6 seconds and like TrueView ads are perfect for branding campaigns.
 They work out cheaper than TrueView ads but you have to be creative as you only have 6 seconds!

-Why are YouTube video ads worth while?
+Why are YouTube ads worth while?

 Advertising on YouTube is a fantastic option because YouTube has an average of 1.9 billion active users a month and 5 billion videos videos are watched daily.